nhhoang-tony/Portfolio/README.md

 # <a href="https://resume.tonynguyen61.com" target="_blank" rel="noopener noreferrer">View resume</a>

-# A personal portfolio where you can view and use my projects.
+# A portfolio where you can view and use my projects.

 ## To run the portfolio locally